wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 against other threads modifying them.)
 We can also have custom code to handle the reference counters: e.g. not consider it a conflict if multiple transactions have changed the same reference counter, but just resolve it automatically at commit time.
-We can also choose what to do with I/O.
+We are also free to handle I/O in the way we want.

 More generally, the advantage of this approach over the current GCC 4.7 is that we control the whole process.
 While this still looks like a lot